HamzahS-101/my-devops-journey/Networking/Assignments/project-2.md

 ### Customising Backend Server Layout (Optional)

-As an optional setting, I modified the layout of each backend Nginx server by editing the `/usr/share/nginx/html/index.html` file.
+As an optional setting, I modified the layout of each backend NGINX server by editing the `/usr/share/nginx/html/index.html` file.
 This change was made to visually differentiate the two servers (nginx and nginx-2) and confirm that the reverse proxy load balancer is correctly distributing traffic between them.

 ## Reverse Proxy Configuration